CuongNN218/cuongnn218.github.io/_publications/ICCE-human-detection.md

 venue: 'IEEE Eighth International Conference on Communications and Electronics'

 ---
 In this paper, we introduce a novel network architechture which is suitable for the human detection task on edge device.
-The network is heavily based on [YOLO](https://arxiv.org/abs/1612.08242){:target="_blank"}
+The network is heavily based on [YOLO](https://arxiv.org/abs/1612.08242){:target="_blank"} to archive the best trade-off between performace and speed.

 [Download paper here](http://cuongnn218.github.io/files/ICCE-human-detection.pdf)